-This program combines some of the best evidence-based treatments in the field to help you manage anxiety and chronic pain so you can regain control of your life.
+This program combines evidence-based treatments to help you manage anxiety and chronic pain so you can regain control of your life.
 Chronic pain and anxiety are often much more than physical sensations.
 It is common for people to experience:

 In the first six modules, you will learn how to use your breath and awareness to relax the body, release tension and let go of negative thoughts.
 This will help you feel more at ease throughout the day, and at night when trying to sleep.